puihayyip/Poker-Game/README.md

 ## Summary
 This is my first time creating a game all by myself under a tight timeline.
 Frankly, I underestimated the difficulty of translating the game into computer logic when it is so obvious to a human player.
 Luckily, I was still able to recreate this game without referencing guides for similar games online.
 On hindsight, it would not be such a bad idea to do so to give me more creative and new ideas to approach similar problems.

+## Post Mortem
+### Approach and Process
+1. I would analyze the game as a whole before jumping straight into crafting the logic of the rules behind the game and neglecting user interface.
+I had a hard time dissecting my main code into parts to be used as functions for user button inputs.
+2. I felt that I adopted a bottom-up approach to this game, building functions along the way to fit my needs.
+This allowed me to work without delay and not be paralysed while planning for this complex project.

+### Code and Code Design
+1. When accessing object keys, make sure to use consistent and logical names.
+Hours were spent debugging over typo mistakes as JS will create new object keys instead of throwing an error when trying to access a key that doesn't exist.
+I would need to identify more functions that would repeat itself so that I can DRY.
+Inaccurate lines of codes were implemented in different places, resulting in errors when they should've been the same.
+Compare starterFunc in line 891 and iterator in 1205.
+3. I created switch cases for the different types of conflict hands and filled in the function 1 by 1 afterwards.
+I think it is important to work top down for certain aspects of the project to prevent missing out on certain cases.
+Reference to gameEndActions function in line 690.

+### SEI Post Mortem
+1. I was resourceful in looking up different object and array methods, to avoid myself writing functions that already exists.
+2. I need to learn how to isolate and debug issues effectively.
+I would also need to learn how to write more robust and independent functions.
+Variables are currently manipulated in multiple functions, making it extremely difficult to pinpoint an error.
+3. I think the level of the course is sufficient to get our toes wet and spark enough curiosity to explore more features in the project.